 19 July 2017

 Tonight’s RR10 adventure was at Janesmoor Pond in the New Forest, although there was some slight confusion, at least on my part because I thought it was across the road at Stoney Cross.
-Luckily Commando knew where we were going and we managed to pull into the correct car park alongside several other Spitfires who arrived at around the same time.
-The first job was erecting the tent and flag.
+Luckily Commando knew where we were going and we managed to pull into the correct car park .
+The first job was erecting the tent.
 This proved slightly more difficult than expected.

 Janesmoor Pond is a large flat area of heathland with a few sparse trees and gorse bushes, great for a surreptitious wee but not very good as shelter from the wind.
 The tent threatened to blow away almost as soon as it was up.
-Bags had to be hastily put inside and even then it billowed about dangerously.
-As for the flag, it plain refused to stay upright and looking as if it might well become a kite without someone anchoring it down.
-Eventually, with the help of several men and a big hammer, a pole was inserted far enough into the ground to keep the flag earthbound.
+Bags had to be hastily put inside and even then it billowed about and looked as if it might become a kite without someone anchoring it down.
 Several more bags were piled around it just in case.
-Where the big hammer came from is a mystery.
-Who carries a hammer about just in case?

 The other thing about Janesmoor Pond, or at least the RR10 course, is the stupidly steep hill just before the finish line.
 The start of the race is at the bottom of the hill, meaning the race has far more ups than downs, which is never a good thing for a runner, especially if it’s muddy.
 This was one of the races Commando wasn’t able to run last year, due to his broken leg, but he remembered the long slog back up the hill from the start line all too well.
-Oddly it didn’t put him, or all the other Spitfires who turned up, off running.
+Oddly it didn’t put him off running.
 Maybe it’s like childbirth, you forget the pain and stupidly do it all again.
-To be fair, a few of them hadn’t run it before and didn’t know what they were letting themselves in for.

-Once the team photo was taken all the runners set off for the long walk down the hill.
-They seemed in surprisingly good spirits considering.
-The cheer team, including Tori and Maria who’d kindly agreed to collect the finishing tickets, dithered.
+Once we were completely sure the tent wouldn’t blow away we set off for the long walk down the hill.
+The runners seemed in surprisingly good spirits considering.
+The cheer team dithered.
 None of us could decide whether to walk down the hill to watch the start, knowing we’d only have to climb back up again a few minutes later, or stay put near the finish line.
 After a lengthy discussion we decided to risk walking down.

 In the end this proved to be both a good descision and a bad one in equal measure.
 About half way down we came across a foal munching away amongst the undergrowth.
 The poor thing was quite bedraggled and had bracken and moss caught up in her mane.
 Perhaps we should have tried to remove it for her but she seemed quite happy as she was and the chances are she’d have run off if we got too close.
 These are semi wild animals after all.